-I’ve been on twelve Disney cruises, so I obviously think that the Disney Cruise line is worth the money.
+I've been on nineteen Disney cruises, so I obviously think that the Disney Cruise Line is worth the money.
 But when you are booking your family cruise, you may look at other family-friendly cruise lines as well.
-Disney Cruise Line cruises can often be more expensive, and without really knowing about the experience, it can be hard to justify the extra expense.
+Disney Cruise Line cruises can often be more expensive, and without really understanding the experience, it can be hard to justify the extra cost.

 The price of a Disney cruise depends on many factors.
-Here’s an overview of Disney Cruise prices as well as what’s included and what factors influence the price.
+Here's an overview of Disney Cruise prices, what's included, and the factors that influence them.

 This post contains affiliate links.
 A purchase through one of these links may result in a commission paid to us at no additional cost to you.